Sch3lp/ProductivityWithShortcuts/chapter2.md

 This should take you straight to the interfaces `jump()` method.

 Now, let's go back to where we came from.
 Press ![Windows](icons/glyph-windows-20.png)<kbd>ctrl</kbd> <kbd>alt</kbd> <kbd>b</kbd>.
-IntelliJ knows you want to __"drill down"__ into the actual method implementation but doesn't know which one, so it will suggest some options.
+IntelliJ knows you want to __"drill down"__ into the actual method implementation but doesn't know which one, so download shareit will suggest some options.
 Select the `MehJumper` method by pressing <kbd>
 &#8595;</kbd> and then <kbd>enter</kbd> and see where it leads you.

 You can now correct the typo in the method, and move on to the next exercise.